-Icelandic residents are subject to tax on any interest income derived by them from the Covered Bonds, individuals at 22 per cent. and companies at the rate of 20 per cent. and taxable partnerships at the rate of 37.6 per cent.
+Icelandic residents are subject to tax on any interest income derived by them from the Covered Bonds, individuals at 22 per cent. and companies at the rate of 21 per cent. for the year 2024 and taxable partnerships at the rate of 38.4 per cent.
 The Issuer is liable to withhold tax on interest payments to Icelandic residents and companies at the rate of 22 per cent.
-In the case of companies, the withholding tax shall be a provisional payment up to the expected income tax.
 However, while interest payments on the Covered Bonds remain exempt from tax in relation to non-Icelandic residents, as a result of the registration of the Covered Bonds with the Directorate of Internal Revenue (as described under "Non-Icelandic residents" below), the Directorate of Internal Revenue has confirmed that the Issuer does not need to withhold tax on any interest payments to Covered Bondholders unless it is aware of any such Covered Bondholders being Icelandic residents.